michael-brade/LaTeX.js/docs/limitations.md

 # Limitations

-- I don't create an intermediate AST yet, so TeX's conditional expressions are impossible
+- I don't create an intermediate AST yet, so <TeX/>'s conditional expressions are impossible
-- deprecated macros, or macros that are not supposed to be used in LaTeX, won't even exist in LaTeX.js.
+- deprecated macros, or macros that are not supposed to be used in <LaTeX/>, won't even exist in <LaTeX/>.js.
-  Examples include: `eqnarray`, the old LaTeX 2.09 font macros `\it`, `\sl`, etc. Also missing are most of the plainTeX macros.
+  Examples include: `eqnarray`, the old <LaTeX/> 2.09 font macros `\it`, `\sl`, etc. Also missing are most of the plain<TeX/> macros.
   See also [`l2tabuen.pdf`](ftp://ftp.dante.de/tex-archive/info/l2tabu/english/l2tabuen.pdf).
-- incorrect but legal markup in LaTeX won't produce the same result in LaTeX.js - like when using `\raggedleft` in the middle of a paragraph; but the LaTeX.js result should be intuitively correct.
+- incorrect but legal markup in <LaTeX/> won't produce the same result in <LaTeX/>.js - like when using `\raggedleft` in the middle of a paragraph; but the <LaTeX/>.js result should be intuitively correct.
-- because of the limitations when parsing TeX as a context-free grammar (see [below](#parsing-tex)), native LaTeX packages cannot be parsed and loaded.
+- because of the limitations when parsing <TeX/> as a context-free grammar (see [below](#parsing-tex)), native <LaTeX/> packages cannot be parsed and loaded.
 Instead, the macros those packages (and documentclasses) provide have to be implemented in JavaScript.
-- every macro in LaTeX.js has to return a document (fragment) node, so incomplete snippets of LaTeX are currently unsupported; this will be fixed by an intermediate AST.
+- every macro in <LaTeX/>.js has to return a document (fragment) node, so incomplete snippets of <LaTeX/> are currently unsupported; this will be fixed by an intermediate AST.

-## Limitations of LaTeX.js due to HTML and CSS
+## Limitations of <LaTeX/>.js due to HTML and CSS

 There are some limitations that could theoretically be fixed with (a lot) more effort:

-- TeX boxes have a height and a depth, the depth being 0 if the box doesn't contain text that needs it.
+- <TeX/> boxes have a height and a depth, the depth being 0 if the box doesn't contain text that needs it.
 CSS boxes don't know about depth, they only have a height.
 HTML text in a box does have a baseline, but it *always* adds the space under the baseline.
-  This causes little visual differences compared to LaTeX.
+  This causes little visual differences compared to <LaTeX/>.

-The following features in LaTeX just cannot be translated to HTML, not even when using JavaScript:
+The following features in <LaTeX/> just cannot be translated to HTML, not even when using JavaScript:

-- TeX removes any whitespace from the beginning and end of a line, even consecutive ones that would be printed in the middle of a line, like `\ ` or `~` or ^^0020.
+- <TeX/> removes any whitespace from the beginning and end of a line, even consecutive ones that would be printed in the middle of a line, like `\ ` or `~` or ^^0020.
 This is not possible in HTML (yet - maybe it will be with CSS4).
 - horizontal glue, like `\hfill` in a paragraph of text, is not possible
 - vertical glue makes no sense in HTML, and is impossible to emulate, except in boxes with fixed height